KIT-CMS/Excalibur/README.md

 ### (1) Data Analysis with Artus
-The `excalibur.py` script, located in the scripts/ folder, takes care of creating a .json config file and running `artus` with it.
+The `excalibur.py` script, located in the scripts/ folder, takes care of creating a .json config file and running `artus` with it. `artus` will read in some skim files and process the events: Several processors filter undesired events or calculate additional quantities.
+The result is written into a ROOT output file.

 - Execute `excalibur.py data -f 3` to run over three input files with data config.
 The terminal output will tell you some general information, e.g. which files are used